awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.md

 The following limitations apply to CoIP support for RDS on Outposts DB instances:
 + When a CoIP is enabled for a DB instance, make sure that public accessibility is disabled for the DB instance\.
 + You can't assign a CoIP from a CoIP pool to a DB instance\.
 When you enable a CoIP for a DB instance, Amazon RDS automatically assigns a CoIP from a CoIP pool to the DB instance\.
++ You must use the AWS account that owns the Outpost resources \(owner\) or share the following resources with other AWS accounts \(consumers\) in the same organization\.
+  + The Outpost
+  + The local gateway \(LGW\) route table for the DB instance's VPC
+  + The CoIP pool or pools for the LGW route table

+  For more information, see [ Working with shared AWS Outposts resources](https://docs.aws.amazon.com/outposts/latest/userguide/sharing-outposts.html) in the *AWS Outposts User Guide*\.

 ## Creating DB instances for Amazon RDS on AWS Outposts<a name="rds-on-outposts.creating"></a>